LMMS: A 2024 Review On The (Best?) Free DAW

 LMMS DAW is available through its official page for Windows, MacOS, and Linux.
 You should choose the file that complies with your OS.
 On various popular Linux distros, LMMS is available through their official “stores,” and on Windows, portableapps offer a portable version of it.
 So it is convenient, easy, and simple to install.
 After installing it, you will be greeted with the main settings menu, where you should choose the directories, etc. Choose the Buffer Size depending on your device’s capabilities.
 The less powerful it is, the more buffering you should choose to avoid crashes, etc. Exit the app and rerun it for the settings to take effect.
 Once set, it won’t need to be set again.
 If you need to change anything, you can do it through the Settings Menu (always restart the app).

-Once you enter the app, you will be greeted by the Song Editor, who will provide the basics, the FX Mixer, and the libraries on the left.
+Once you enter the app, you will be greeted by the Song Editor, which will provide the basics, the FX Mixer, and the libraries on the left.
 On the upper menu are the Main Menu, Tempo, Time Sig (4/4 by default), a CPU indicator, some essential tools, and the Master Volume indicator.
 All in a convenient way and structure.
 You can start a project by selecting the Beat/Bassline and filling in the “boxes.”
 You can add or remove steps.
 By double-clicking an instrument from the Instrument Menu, the selected one will auto-open in the editor.
 You can add or delete editors according to your needs.

 Sampling, cutting, and recording are not possible with LMMS.
 You will need an editor like Audacity for these.
 But you can load them on LMMS as Wav, OGG, etc. (tempo is essential).
 You can use plugins, VST, etc., but things are not so smooth.
 Many are not fully or partially supported and depend on the OS.
 If you want MIDI SoundFont support, you should download one and select it in the MIDI section of LMMS (exporting is challenging, and MIDI files might not play at all or be partially loaded).
 You can set FX, Echo, limiters, faders, etc. on any channel or editor.
 But keep in mind that performance depends on your device’s capabilities.